 Allowance for Funds Used During Construction - The allowance for funds used during construction ("AFUDC") represents the capitalized cost of funds used to finance the construction of utility plant.
 In general, AFUDC is applied to construction projects requiring more than one month to complete.
-No AFUDC is applied to projects funded by customer advances for construction, contributions in aid of construction, or certain state-revolving fund loans.
+No AFUDC is applied to projects funded by customer advances for construction, contributions in aid of construction, or applicable state-revolving fund loans.
 AFUDC includes the net cost of borrowed funds and a rate of return on other funds when used, and is recovered through water rates as the utility plant is depreciated.
-The amount of AFUDC related to equity funds in 2012 was \$188, 2011 was \$318, and was \$0 for 2010.
+The amount of AFUDC related to equity funds in 2013 was \$533, 2012 was \$188, and 2011 was \$318.
 No interest was capitalized by our non-regulated businesses.